Rolands-Laucis/Socio/Documentation.md

 ### SQL and NoSQL
 Currently the lib has been developed with a main focus on SQL queries being written on the frontend.
 This matters, bcs i parse the sent strings with the assumption that they are valid SQL syntax.
 However, the lib now also supports a NoSQL paradigm in the form of what i call "Server Props".

 "Server props" are a way for the backend to set up a (serializable) JS object, that can be subscribed to and manipulated by clients.
 Esentially creating an automagically synced value across the backend and all clients.
 Ofc you may alter the prop on the backend as well at any time.
 The safety of its data is ensured by you.
 When registering a new prop to SocioServer, you can supply an "assigner" function, within which it is your responsibility to validate the incoming new value and set it by whatever logic and report back to SocioServer, that the operation was successful or not.
-If, for example, you hold a prop "color" that is a hex color string, you would have to validate that the new value your assigner receives is a string, starts with #, is 7 char long etc., then set it as the current value.
-Otherwise a default assigner is used for all props that just sets the value to whatever the new one is without checks (unsafe af tbh).
+See ()[#Server-props] for more details.

 In the future i may support more of the NoSQL ecosystem.